-immediate impact on transmission customers while the issues are being resolved at hearing."55 In accepting the changes, the FERC reiterated the following points with respect to transaction-related cost recovery, as explained in prior FERC orders: (i) "applicant must demonstrate its use of appropriate internal controls and procedures for proper identification, accounting, and rate treatment of all transaction-related costs"; (ii) transaction-related savings must be realized prior to, or concurrent with, any authorized recovery of transaction-related costs; (iii) savings must be shown to have a nexus with the transaction and must directly benefit (i.e., be passed on to) transmission customers; (iv) the filing must be shown to be just and reasonable in light of all the other factors underlying the new rate; and (v) the applicant must demonstrate that the transaction-related costs are exceeded by the savings produced by the transaction.
-56 The FERC also provided guidance on other points with respect to transaction-related cost recovery: (x) "only costs that would have been eligible for inclusion in the then-existing transmission rates, but for the hold harmless commitment, will be eligible for cost recovery"; and (y) "transaction-related savings should not be calculated based on an afterthe-fact reconstruction of costs that would have been incurred absent the transaction, but instead should be based on a comparison of costs known prior to consideration of the transaction compared against actual spending."57 The FERC encouraged participants to make every effort to settle their dispute before hearing procedures commence.
+This proceeding is subject to hearing and settlement judge procedures, which are on-going.
+As previously reported, the FERC accepted but, finding that Eversource "has not shown that the transactionrelated costs are just and reasonable and that such costs may be unjust, unreasonable, unduly discriminatory or preferential, or otherwise unlawful", set for hearing and settlement judge procedures Eversource's changes to Schedule ES-21 to recover \$38.9 million in FERC-jurisdictional, merger-related transmission costs incurred as the result of the April 10, 2012 NU/NSTAR merger.59 The FERC accepted Eversource's proposed "Option B" tariff revisions for filing, which would amortize costs over a three-year period, "to minimize the immediate impact on transmission customers while the issues are being resolved at hearing."60 In accepting the changes, the FERC reiterated the following points with respect to transaction-related cost recovery, as explained in prior FERC orders: (i) "applicant must demonstrate its use of appropriate internal controls and procedures for proper identification, accounting, and rate treatment of all transaction-related costs"; (ii) transaction-related savings must be realized prior to, or concurrent with, any authorized recovery of transaction-related costs; (iii) savings must be shown to have a nexus with the transaction and must directly benefit (i.e., be passed on to) transmission customers; (iv) the filing must be shown to be just and reasonable in light of all the other factors underlying the new rate; and (v) the applicant must demonstrate that the transaction-related costs are exceeded by the savings produced by the transaction.61 The FERC also provided guidance on other points with respect to transaction-related cost recovery: (x) "only costs that would have been eligible for inclusion in the then-existing transmission rates, but for the hold harmless commitment, will be eligible for cost recovery"; and (y) "transaction-related savings should not be calculated based on an afterthe-fact reconstruction of costs that would have been incurred absent the transaction, but instead should be based on a comparison of costs known prior to consideration of the transaction compared against actual spending."62 The FERC encouraged participants to make every effort to settle their dispute before hearing procedures commence.

 Settlement Judge Procedures.
 Judge Patricia E. Hurt is the Settlement Judge in this proceeding.
 There have been three settlement conferences: May 26; August 16; and October 5.
 The next settlement conference is scheduled for November 9, 2016.
+On October 14, Settlement Judge Hurt issued a status report recommending that settlement proceedings continue.
 If you have any questions concerning these proceedings, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).